kennygrant/bestiary/errors.md

 # Errors & Logging

 [Errors](https://blog.golang.org/error-handling-and-go) and [logging](https://golang.org/pkg/log/) are one area of Go which does perhaps does deserve the label of simplistic rather than simple.
 The log package has no levels or interfaces, it simply prints to standard error by default.
-For many applications, this is enough.
+For many applications though, this is enough, and there are various logging packages available for more sophisticated requirements.
+The error type is very simple and errors are stored as strings.

 ## The Error Type